breslin/breslin.github.io/keepmebooked.md

 As with the web app, each screen was mocked-up with annotations (examples below).
 Once the first draft was complete it was shared with our iOS developer to get feedback from an iOS standard perspective.
 I find that this step provides great value so we avoid designing elements that are impractical or don't translate well to different screen sizes.
 An example of the feedback from the iOS designer was to remove 'pop-up' screens - which we did.

-The next draft of screens were shared with our customer testing group using Invision so they could test the flow as well in addition to the information and actions on each screen.
+The next draft of screens was shared with our customer testing group using Invision so they could test the flow as well in addition to the information and actions on each screen.
 We iterated again based on their feedback.

 <img src="/images/mobile-one.png" style="border: 1px solid #e1e1e1;" width="100%">